-Activities The Great Outdoors When It's the Right Time to Gaff a Fish Share PINTEREST Email Print Westend61 / Getty Images The Great Outdoors Fishing Saltwater Fishing Freshwater Fishing Gear Fish Species Hiking Climbing Skiing Snowboarding Surfing Paddling Sailing Scuba Diving & Snorkeling By Ron Brooks Ron Brooks is an award-winning writer who has written thousands of articles about fishing and published two books.
+Activities The Great Outdoors When It's the Right Time to Gaff a Fish Share PINTEREST Email Print Westend61 / Getty Images The Great Outdoors Fishing Saltwater Fishing Freshwater Fishing Fish Species Climbing Skiing Snowboarding Surfing Paddling Sailing Scuba Diving & Snorkeling By Ron Brooks Ron Brooks Ron Brooks is an award-winning writer who has written thousands of articles about fishing and published two books.
 Learn about our Editorial Process Updated on 04/03/19 You’ve been fighting this monster for quite a while, and now he’s coming to the boat.
 Do you gaff him to bring him aboard?
 If you do gaff him, where do you stick him and what kind of gaff do you use?
 These are some of the many questions anglers face when bringing a big fish aboard.
 Simply put, gaffing a fish should, except in rare instances, only be used if you plan on taking the fish home.
 Grouper and Gaffing In the case of a large grouper, a gaff used in the mouth area will simply act like a big hook and the fish can be released unharmed.
 For most other species of fish, gaffing means a wound that probably won’t heal, which means you are taking the fish back to the dock.
 Gaff When Necessary It is important to determine if you really need to gaff a fish.
 If it is at all possible, use a landing net to bring a fish aboard.
 The red snapper or grouper that appears to be very close to legal length needs to be netted so that it can be released if it is too short.
 Releasing a short fish with a gaping hole in its side almost ensures that this particular fish will not survive.
 Add to that the fact that nets nowadays are built to handle quite a lot of weight if used properly.
 Gaffs come in a number of sizes and types.
 From a relatively small hand gaff to the largest flying gaff, they all perform the same task: they bring the fish up to and into the boat.
 The Small Hand Gaff The small hand gaff, usually about a foot long with a wrist strap attached to its end, has been replaced in most cases by the several lip and grip devices currently on the market.
 These lip grips will hold onto the fish and, in some cases, they come with a scale that will weigh the fish.
 Some of these devices will grip and weigh fish up to sixty pounds.
 Warning: Do not put a lively fifty-pound cobia on a lip grip as they can spin and twist and do some real damage to your wrist.
 Larger Gaffs Larger gaffs come in lengths from about three feet to over twelve feet, and they have a super sharp stainless steel hook on the business end.
 Depending on the boat design, a gaff should be of sufficient length to reach out away from the boat and into the water.
 Larger boats with high gunnels use the longer gaffs, and it takes some practice and expertise to stick a fish twelve feet from the boat.
 Specialized Flying Gaffs Really good charter boats rarely keep billfish these days, which is a tremendous improvement in fish conservation.
 Those that still kill their fish use a flying gaff.
 This specialized gaff has a long rope tied to the base of the gaff hook on the end of the gaff.
 When the fish is struck with the gaff, a quick jerk on the gaff pole separates the gaff hook.
 That leaves your fish with the gaff hook and you with the other end of what now is essentially a hand line.
 With the possible exception of large tuna, flying gaffs are seeing less use every year, which is a good thing.
 Don't Boat These Fish There are some fish that never need to be gaffed.
 These are fish we generally don’t boat.
 They include sharks and barracuda.
 These toothy fish should always be released.
 Unfortunately, we always have anglers who “want their hook back.”
 They gaff the fish and make a foolish attempt at removing a hook.
 These are the folks we read about in the newspaper from time to time—you know, “fish attacks man; bites off two fingers.”
 Gaff these fish at your own risk.
 There is no safe place to gaff a shark.
 When the fight is over, simply pull the shark close to the boat and cut the line or leader.
 That shark will survive just fine.
 Acidic body juices will dissolve the hook in its mouth in a matter of days.
 Be Careful If you do see the need to gaff a barracuda, gently stick him under the chin and up into his mouth.
 This will allow you to lift him, maybe for a picture or two, and then release him unharmed.
 Be aware that this gaffing method reveals all of the ‘Cuda's teeth.
 If you leave its tail in the water, it takes only a kick or two to propel the fish right into your body.
 Newspapers continually chronicle stories of fish jumping out of the water and biting an angler.
 If you decide to gaff a fish, avoid sticking it in the gut or underbelly area.
 The flesh and muscle structure in this area is very weak, and the gaff will tear a huge hole if the fish continues to put up a fight.
 Ideally, go to the top of the head—the meaty part of the fish above the gills.
 Short of that, somewhere on the back toward the tail is acceptable.
 More Tips for Gaffing Never try to gaff a fish in the middle of its body.
 Many fish that are gaffed "amidships” are lost at the boat as they flip off the gaff in mid-air.It is always preferable to pull the fish head first or tail first into the boat.
 King mackerel, mahi-mahi, and wahoo all fit into this categoryAnglers fishing tournaments need to pay close attention to gaffing.
 Lost body fluids and blood from a poorly gaffed fish can cost you a win in some instances.
 Gaffing almost always means killing a fish.
 If you are unsure about the size of the fish or if there is any way to boat and/or release the fish without that gaff, do it.
 Nets are stronger today and come in sizes large enough to fit some awfully big fish.
 Try netting them on one trip and see if you have more success on possible releases.